 It wasn’t easy but it was sooooooooo worth it.

 Here’s a little exercise for you.
 I want you to decide what it is you want to do and start planning it out.
 Figure out what it’s going to take for you to do and how to do it.
 Then I want you to mind map it all out.
-You can learn more about mind mapping here.

-You so can.
+You SO can.
 It’s going to take a lot of planning, it’s going to take patience and time.
 I know it’s hard to even fathom that it could be possible in whatever situation you are in but trust me, when you want something bad enough, you figure out how to do it.

 - decide you are ready for a career change

-- put your thinking cap on (this is an affiliate link-disclosure here)
+- put your thinking cap on

 - brainstorm with some of your friends (you can get great unbiased opinions from them)